azinneera/Homework1/README.md

 **How To**

 Use an SSH application and SSH to bandit0@bandit.labs.overthewire.org.
-Then read the password from the file readme on the home directory.
-The password in the file is for the bandit1 user which is the user for the next level.
+Given that the file is in the home directory, use ***ls*** command to list the content of the directory.Notice the file named ***readme***, and simply read this filename to find the password for the next level using the command  ***cat readme***.

+Terminate the SSH session by typing ***exit*** and reconnect to the bandit game using thenew username and password for level 1.

 **Learning/Conclusion**

 Possibilities are there to receive a few prompts regarding RSA keys, or a warning that someone may be eavesdropping on you.
 Research and remove keys belonging to the hostname to overcome this issue.
+Also it covered a few basic commands.

 ![bandit0](https://cloud.githubusercontent.com/assets/18344003/14378257/a6d3323c-fd91-11e5-8dc8-b7046b2602b4.jpg)